glacials/splits-io/docs/api.md

 order to create the run as that user.

 The following instructions go into naive-case details about implementing this OAuth support in your application.
-If you want to learn more about OAuth or need general OAuth troubleshooting help, you can research OAuth2 online.
+If you want to learn more about OAuth or need general OAuth troubleshooting help, you can [research OAuth2 online][oauth2-simplified].
 Especially if your application is a website, it's likely that the language you're using has well-established libraries that handle much of the below OAuth flow for you.

 In all cases, you'll need to first go to your Splits I/O account's [settings page][1] and create an application, then refer to the relevant section below.